garylirocks/quickrefs/azure.markdown

   Are logical groups of keys and secrets, like folders

+- Secrets

+  - Name-value pair of strings
+  - Can be passwords, SQL connection strings, etc
+  - You app can retrive secrets through REST API

 - Keys

-  - Such as asymmetric master key of Microsoft Azure RMS, SQL Server TDE, CLE.
+  - Such as asymmetric master key of Microsoft Azure RMS, SQL Server TDE (Transparent Data Encryption), CLE.

-  - Once a key is created or added to a key vault.
-Your app never has direct access to the keys.
+  - Once created or added to a key vault, your app **NEVER** has direct access to the keys.

-  - Keys can be single instanced or be versioned (primary and secondary keys)
+  - Can be single instanced or be versioned (primary and secondary keys)
   - There are hardware-protected and software-protected keys.

-- Secrets

-  - Are small(< 10K) data blobs
-  - Can be: storage account keys, .PFX files, SQL connection strings, data encryption keys

 ### Usage